pulibrary/ops-catchall/projects/icinga2_agents.md

      icinga2 node wizard # command run as root
      ```
      * select *n* to create a master node
-     * If the common name is correct accept the hostname of the server
+     * If the common name is correct accept the FQDN of the server
-     * Accept the default name of Master
+     * Accept the FQDN default name of Master
      * Select the default of *N* to not set up additional zones
      * Leave the Optional settings of Bind for host and port empty
      * Disable the inclusion of the `conf.d` directory